pH14/graphmatch/README.md

 Optimal bipartite graph matching algorithm gem for Ruby.
 It uses the Ford-Fulkerson max-flow algorithm with a super-source and super-sink to maximally match graphs.

 The augmentation paths are found with either breadth-first search or Bellman-Ford.
-BFS is faster for unweighted matching, while Bellman-Ford can be used for min-cost max-flow matching given the edge weights.
+BFS is faster for unweighted matching, while Bellman-Ford can be used for min-cost max-flow matching given the edge weights. _Note: for weighted matching with Ford-Fulkerson, the edge weights must be integers otherwise the algorithm may not be able to determine a matching!_

 Further documentation can be found here: http://rubydoc.info/gems/graphmatch/